-We are in a cyberwar, and stakes have never been higher without a bullet or bomb dropped.
-Never before have our enemies had the ability to strike us on US soil by attacking our critical infrastructure such as water, power grid, food production/distribution, and financial institutions.
-The Russians will not attack our military but attack the people’s will through cyber-attacks disrupting our way of life, which is very dependent on technology.
+We are in a cyberwar, and the stakes have never been higher without a bullet or bomb dropped.
+Never before have our enemies had the ability to strike us on US soil by attacking our critical infrastructures such as water, power grid, food production/distribution, and financial institutions.
+The Russians will not attack our military but the people’s will through cyber-attacks disrupting our way of life, which is very dependent on technology.
 With cyberattacks on Ukraine, the capabilities are apparent.

 I had the opportunity to participate in the Cyber Initiatives Group First Quarter Summit last week.
 Given the news, the summit focused on the developing situation in Ukraine and how it will impact us in the cybersphere.
 The conversation between Dmitri Alpervitch, The Hon.
 Susan Gordon, Chris Krebs, and Generals David Petraeus and Kieth Alexander called “What happens in Ukraine won’t stay in Ukraine” brought home the urgency to me.

 Especially when Chris Krebs, former Cybersecurity and Infrastructure Security Agency, when asked what organizations can do to protect themselves, he said three things that spoke to me: